Griffy92/akl_wins_pool/README.md

 # Auckland Wins Pool

 A WIP [website](https://aklwinspool.netlify.app/) for our NBA fantasy league that helps track the individual and total wins of the teams that we drafted.
+Currently, the website functions as required but CSS needs alot more love.

 There are currently two views:
 1. This Season - Scrapes data when mounted via a serverless function and visualises it via a table.